parkr/stuff/mirrors/podcasts/the-disastrous-relationship-between-israel-palestinians-and-the-un.md

  perpetrators weren't particularly powerful did not seem to create some opening by which the international community could stop the bloodletting.

- Yeah.
+ AB: Yeah.
 In the two specific examples you just gave that you began with in Syria and Yemen, the reason for this is because smaller or less powerful actors can seek great power patrons in the international system.
 And those very powerful states can disable mechanisms of enforcement and accountability.

-So in the case of Syria, it has cultivated a relationship with Russia, and Russia has effectively used its veto power at the Security Council to shield Syria from
+ AB: So in the case of Syria, it has cultivated a relationship with Russia, and Russia has effectively used its veto power at the Security Council to shield Syria from